-Why a backup & Recovery Strategy is Important
+Why Data Backup and Recovery Strategy is Important

 Further, it is essential to maintain and protect the privacy of such data that is being backed up.
-The law requires that data must remain entirely secure, available, testable and GDPR compliant – even while the company is operating with limited resources.
-To this end, GDPR rules require pseudonymisation or encryption of personal data.
+The law requires that data must remain entirely secure, available, testable, and GDPR compliant – even while the company is operating with limited resources.
+To this end, GDPR rules require pseudonymization or encryption of personal data.

 What you should Backup

 Most IT organizations, when thinking about Backup strategies, tend to think of their servers and databases.
-When crafting your compliance strategy for GDPR, remember to include your end-user data.
+When crafting your compliance strategy for General Data Protection Regulation (GDPR), remember to include your end-user data.

 If you’re among those that don’t have a strategy for end-user data protection, don’t despair.
 You’re not alone!
 Statistics tell us that only 52% of IT organizations have formal processes for protecting all corporate-owned endpoint devices.

-- Two thirds of enterprise data lies outside the data center on end user devices, such as aike laptop.
+- Two-thirds of enterprise data lies outside the data center on end-user devices, such as laptops.